Product Design, feature update

 Next Steps

-Analyze data after launch to measure success to guide further iterations of the inventory feature.
+Analyze post-launch data to assess success and inform future iterations of the inventory feature.